Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Affirm takes data protection seriously.
 All sensitive information that you provide Affirm is transferred with TLS and stored with AES 128-bit or higher encryption, and encryption keys are stored at an offsite facility.

 Signing up for Affirm will not hurt your credit.
 However, late or missed payments with Affirm can negatively affect your credit score, since Affirm does report to major credit bureau Experian.
 Make sure you’re able to repay the amount that you borrow within the given timeframe.

 Should I use Affirm?

-Affirm isn’t right for everyone.
-It can be useful in some situations, but sometimes other options might a better pick.
+Affirm isn't right for everyone.
+It can be useful in some situations, but sometimes other options might work better.

 Consider Affirm if…